 An owner may receive the PRE on the previous principal residence for up to three years if the property is not occupied, is for sale, is not leased, and is not used for any business or commercial purpose.
 The owner must annually submit a Conditional Rescission of Principal Residence Exemption Form by December 31 to verify to the assessor that the property for which the PRE is retained continues to meet the qualifying conditions.

-If you have any other questions in regards to a conditional rescission or PRE eligibility, please contact Carol Hill at the Assessing Department, 269-684-0870 ext.
+If you have any other questions in regards to a conditional rescission or PRE eligibility, please contact Pat DePriest at the Assessing Department, 269-684-0870 ext.
 25.